Did You Know?

 Function of the Spleen❒ It produces lymphocytes.
 Is a site for their activation, which initiates antibody production.

-❒ It filters the blood to eliminate ageing erythrocytes, antigens, foreign cells, cell debris, etc.
+❒ It filters the blood to eliminate aging erythrocytes, antigens, foreign cells, cell debris, etc.

 ❒ White pulp acts as a secondary lymphoid organ.